 Familiarity breeds contempt.
 This is true for people and, history suggests, for diseases.
-Where parents once feared chickenpox and guarded against it, parents aligned with the fringe anti-vax movement now attend chickenpox parties in order to ensure their kids are infected with the varicella-zoster virus.
-Unfortunately, though the number of deaths and serious injuries caused by chickenpox has decreased sharply since the introduction of an effective vaccine, chickenpox remains a potentially fatal disease that parents need to treat with respect.
+Whereas parents once feared chickenpox in babies, toddlers, and older kids, and guarded against it, parents aligned with the fringe anti-vax movement now attend chickenpox parties in order to ensure their kids are infected with the varicella-zoster virus.
+Though the number of deaths and serious injuries caused by chickenpox has decreased sharply since the introduction of an effective vaccine, it remains a potentially fatal disease that parents need to treat with respect.
 Will most infected kids recover quickly?
 Absolutely.
 But, let’s be clear, kids can absolutely die of chickenpox, which is a serious disease.

 “Before there was a chicken pox vaccine, which was introduced in 1995, every year in this country there would be a few million cases in children under 15,” explains Paul Offit, director of the Vaccine Education Center at Children’s Hospital of Philadelphia.
 “There would be 10,000 hospitalizations and roughly 100 deaths.
 Of those 100 deaths, 70 would occur in perfectly healthy children.”